ds-horizon/guardian/docs/configuration/UserConfiguration.md

 }
 ```

-**Response (200 OK) - User Not Found:**
+**Response (2xx) - User Not Found:**
 ```json
 {}
 ```

 **Important Notes:**
 - Guardian can invoke this API with various combinations of query parameters
+- In case a user exists, user service must return a value with key `userId` in response JSON
-- If a user is not found, return an empty JSON object `{}` with status code 200
+- If a user is not found, return an empty JSON object `{}` with status code 2xx
-- Any response other than status code 200 will be considered a failure
+- Any response other than status code 2xx will be considered as an error
 - The user service is responsible for determining the correct user based on the provided query parameters

-### 2. POST /user - Create User
+### 2. POST {create_user_path} - Create User

 Creates a new user account.